EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-05.md

 ```
 Run `uv run pytest -q` and call out that autouse fixtures reset the DB per test (Session 07 will formalize fixtures and factories).

+> 🎉 **Quick win:** Green pytest output means your migrations + fixtures are stable—capture the command in your README before moving on.

 ### 3. Alembic downgrade drill
 ```bash
 uv run alembic downgrade -1